 - In some countries, it is now required to include Warning Labels so consumers know the images have been edited or photoshopped.

 - Look into what “violence against Women” is; it’s not just physical, but includes many other elements.

 - Look into the difference in typical women’s clothing sizes from the past to now.
-Ex: The norm used to be size 14, now it’s size 10.
+Ex: The norm used to be size 14, but now it’s size 10.
 There didn’t use to be such a thing as a size 0.

-- Some stores have had PR issues after there was negative feedback about the types of items targetted to very young boys and girls.
+- Some stores have had PR issues after there was negative feedback about the types of items targeted to very young boys and girls.
 Ex: Little bralettes with sexualized phrases on them, or boy’s shirts that say “Pimp” on them.

 - The topic of Vocal Fry, the really low, gravely voice some women use in media.
 It possibly is considered a negative quality by future employers.

 - Look up the contrast of female to male CEOs of Canadian or North American Companies.
 The representation may be as low as 4% – 4 out of 100 CEOs might be women.
 Why the vast disparity?

 - Pressure on new moms to “bounce back” after a pregnancy.
 Consider samples of celebrity mom bloggers who look very similar to their pre-pregnancy bodies and what pressure that puts on every day new moms.
 Consider what is realistic vs represented as the expectation.